bpherrick/mightiest-velociraptor-4895a/content/pages/posts/mountain-view-dream-center.md

 content_img_path: /images/mvdc-air2.jpg
 excerpt: >-
   "I love to tell the storry.
 Of unseen things above, Of Jesus and His glory, of Jesus and His love.
-I love to tell the story, Because I know
+I love to tell the story, Because I know 'tis true
 ---
 ## Lorem ipsum